anhnguyendepocen/ReproducibleResearch/README.md

 This project is based on the [R programming language](https://www.r-project.org/) and the [RStudio](https://www.rstudio.com/) integrated development environment (IDE).
 The first is necessary, the second is strongly recommended.
 Both are free, open source, and available for Microsoft Windows, Linux, and Mac OS.

 In order to compile the RMarkdown scripts to *.pdf* documents, RMarkdown requires a LaTeX compiler.
-If you are working on the [University of Leicester](https://le.ac.uk/) Windows 10 computers, please close RStudio if open and install [MiKTeX](https://miktex.org/) from the *Software Centre* (this might take a few minutes).
+If you are working on the [University of Leicester](https://le.ac.uk/) Windows 10 computers, please check that [MiKTeX](https://miktex.org/) is installed in the *Software Centre*.
+If not close RStudio if open and install it (this might take a few minutes).
 Once the installation is completed, re-open RStudio.
 MiKTeX should work fine for any other Windows system.
 On Linux, please install a TeX distribution, e.g. `sudo apt-get install texlive-full` on Ubuntu.
 On Mac OS, please install a TeX distribution such as [MacTeX](http://www.tug.org/mactex/).

+In RStudio, select *Tools > Global Options...*.
+In the *Swave* section, make sure that the following options are selected.

+- Weave Rnw files using: *knitr*
+- Typeset LaTeX into PDF using: *XeLaTeX*